mseminatore/bintools/README.md

 ## What is bintools?

 This project provides a collection of code and tools for exploring and working with Object files.
 Specifically the [a.out](https://en.wikipedia.org/wiki/A.out) object file format used by early PDP-11 and UNIX operating systems.
-The a.out format was used in Linux up until the 1.2 kernel.
+The `a.out` format was used in Linux up until the 1.2 kernel.

-> According to Wikipedia, the a.out file format was named as an abbreviated
+> According to Wikipedia, the `a.out` file format names was an abbreviation of
-> form of "assembler output" and was the defalt filename of the output from
+> "assembler output" and was the defalt output filename from Ken Thompson's
-> Ken Thompson's PDP-7 assembler.
+> PDP-7 assembler.

 ## Why bintools?

-I've always been intrigued by the process of compiling, linking and executing programs.
-Linkers seemed complex to the point of being a bit magical.
-While I had previously worked on compilers and interpreters, I had not yet had the opportunity to work with object files and linkers.
+I'm fascinated by the process of compiling, linking and executing programs.
+Linkers had always seemed complex to the point of being a bit magical.
+While I had previously worked on compilers and interpreters, I had not yet had the opportunity to work directly with object files and linkers.

 It seemed clear that the best way to learn a lot more about linkers and the linking process was to create one.
 To keep the linker scope